AkaruDev/nuxt-3-templates/README.md

 ## TODO
-[ ] - Post process, check three js, antialiasing to check with Hocus because it's not working like it should [ ] - Uniforms utils that has already some basics like uTime [ ] - Three points light preset
+[ ] - Uniforms utils that has already some basics like uTime [ ] - Three points light preset
 [ ] - Shadow utils